elix/rfcs/proposals/0000-content-mixins.md

 ## content helpers

 This is a collection of helper functions for accessing a component's content.
-For now, this provides a the following helper function:
+For now, this provides the following helper function:

 * `substantiveElements`: given a `NodeList` or `Array` of Nodes, this returns only those Elements that can typically be seen by a user.